bbonfim/bbonfim/engineer.md

 ```
  - Understanding of good practices on microservice architectures
  - notion of containers and orchestration (Docker, K8s)
+ - Reading docs and doing it the right way is how you handle new stuff
  - you don't hate Linux
  - Feel confortable with Javascript
  - You have played around with GKE (Google K8s Engine)